skuubydooby/Jelly/documentation-payload/Jelly/commands/assembly_topp.md

 +++

 {{% notice info %}}
-Artifacts Generated: Process Inject
+Artifacts Generated: Process topp
 {{% /notice %}}

 ## Summary

-Inject the .NET assembly loader into a remote process and execute an assembly registered with `register_file`.
-This assembly is injected into the remote process using the topping technique currently specified by `get_topping_techniques`.
+topp the .NET assembly loader into a remote process and execute an assembly registered with `register_file`.
+This assembly is topped into the remote process using the topping technique currently specified by `get_topping_techniques`.

 ### Arguments (Positional or Popup)